diegovillatoromx/s3-redshift-pipeline-flights/README.md

-# s3-redshift-pipeline-vuelos
+# Serverless Flight Data Processing Pipeline with AWS

-Data engineering project that implements an ETL pipeline to transform and load flight data into a Redshift data warehouse.
-It utilizes AWS Glue for data transformation, Step Functions to orchestrate the workflow, and AWS CDK for infrastructure as code.
-Raw data is stored in S3 and processed daily
+Description: Unlock valuable insights from flight data.
+This repository contains the source code for a serverless data pipeline that ingests flight data in CSV format from Amazon S3, processes it using AWS Glue's powerful data transformation capabilities, and loads it into a Redshift data warehouse for in-depth analysis and business intelligence.